tomsononline/actuators-codebase/README.md

-# Sensor Codebase
+# Actuators Codebase

-This repository contains example files for a variety of sensors, showing how to set up and operate them using platforms such as Arduino and STM32.
+A public collection of example files for operating various actuators—such as motors, relays, servos, and solenoids—on platforms including Arduino and STM32.

+## Purpose

+This repository provides simple, well-commented example files to help users integrate actuators into their projects.
+Each actuator folder contains wiring information, datasheet links, and example code for supported microcontroller platforms.

 ## Structure

-- `sensors/`: Each sensor has its own folder, with example code for different platforms.
+- `actuators/` — Each actuator has its own folder, with example code for different platforms (`arduino/`, `stm32/`, etc.) and a `notes.md` for wiring and usage.
-- `docs/`: Additional documentation and contribution guidelines.
+- `docs/` — Documentation and contribution guidelines.

 ## How to Use

-- Browse to the sensor you’re interested in (`sensors/SensorName/`).
+1. Browse to the actuator you’re interested in (`actuators/ActuatorName/`).
-- Pick your platform (`arduino/`, `stm32/`, etc.).
+2. Pick your platform (`arduino/`, `stm32/`, etc.).
+3. Review and follow the wiring and setup notes in `notes.md`.
-- Use or adapt the example files for your own project.
+4. Use or adapt the example files in your own projects.

+## Supported Actuators

+See [`docs/ACTUATORS.md`](docs/ACTUATORS.md) for a full list of supported actuators and platforms.

 ## Contributing

-Want to add an example for a new sensor or platform?
-See [docs/Contributing.md](docs/Contributing.md).
+We welcome contributions!
+Please see [`docs/Contributing.md`](docs/Contributing.md) for guidelines on adding new actuators or improving existing examples.

 ## License

 MIT License

+---

+*Find actuator examples for your next project, or help us expand our collection!*